Updated 15 June 2026

 - 1Clear resignation statement.
 Open with an unambiguous declaration that you are resigning.
 HR needs this for documentation.
 Example: "I am writing to formally notify you of my resignation."

 - 2Your specific last day.
 Include the exact date.
 "Two weeks from now" is ambiguous.
-Specify "Friday, April 30, 2026" so there is no confusion for payroll and benefits calculations.
+Specify "Friday, May 1, 2026" so there is no confusion for payroll and benefits calculations.

 - 4A positive note.
 Express gratitude for something specific if possible, or keep it general.
 "I appreciate the opportunities for growth" is safe and professional.
 This leaves the door open for future references.